PEXANE2/azure-docs.tr-tr/articles/iot-pnp/quickstart-create-pnp-device.md

 ms.service: iot-pnp
 services: iot-pnp
 ms.custom: mvc
-ms.openlocfilehash: 4af238241293f32be296e7a4243b0d2a6fef15dd
+ms.openlocfilehash: 72927dd89a81d2440bf78ba24402f5ce283006da
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: dd0304e3a17ab36e02cf9148d5fe22deaac18118
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74151997"
+ms.locfileid: "74405806"
 ---
-# <a name="quickstart-use-a-device-capability-model-to-create-an-iot-plug-and-play-preview-device-windows"></a>Hızlı başlangıç: IoT Tak ve Kullan önizleme cihazı (Windows) oluşturmak için cihaz yetenek modeli kullanma
+# <a name="quickstart-use-a-device-capability-model-to-create-an-iot-plug-and-play-preview-device-windows"></a>Quickstart: Use a device capability model to create an IoT Plug and Play Preview device (Windows)

-Bir _cihaz yetenek modeli_ (DCM) IoT Tak ve kullan cihazının yeteneklerini açıklar.
-DCM, genellikle bir Ürün SKU 'SU ile ilişkilendirilir.
-DCM 'de tanımlanan yetenekler yeniden kullanılabilir arabirimler halinde düzenlenmiştir.
-Bir DCM 'den iskelet cihaz kodu oluşturabilirsiniz.
-Bu hızlı başlangıçta, DCM kullanarak IoT Tak ve Kullan cihazı oluşturmak için Windows 'ta VS Code nasıl kullanacağınız gösterilmektedir.
+A _device capability model_ (DCM) describes the capabilities of an IoT Plug and Play device.
+A DCM is often associated with a product SKU.
+The capabilities defined in the DCM are organized into reusable interfaces.
+You can generate skeleton device code from a DCM.
+This quickstart shows you how to use VS Code on Windows to create an IoT Plug and Play device using a DCM.

 ## <a name="prerequisites"></a>Önkoşullar

-Bu hızlı başlangıcı tamamlayabilmeniz için yerel makinenize aşağıdaki yazılımı yüklemeniz gerekir:
+To complete this quickstart, you need to install the following software on your local machine:

-* Visual Studio  **C++ için derleme araçları ve** **NuGet Paket Yöneticisi bileşen** iş yükleri [için derleme araçları](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) .
-Ya da [Visual Studio (Community, Professional veya Enterprise)](https://visualstudio.microsoft.com/downloads/) 2019, 2017 veya 2015 aynı iş yükleri yüklüyken zaten yüklüyse.
+* [Build Tools for Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) with **C++ build tools** and **NuGet package manager component** workloads.
+Or if you already have [Visual Studio (Community, Professional, or Enterprise)](https://visualstudio.microsoft.com/downloads/) 2019, 2017 or 2015 with same workloads installed.
 * [Git](https://git-scm.com/download/).
 * [CMake](https://cmake.org/download/).
 * [Visual Studio Code](https://code.visualstudio.com/).

-### <a name="install-azure-iot-tools"></a>Azure IoT araçları 'nı yükler
+### <a name="install-azure-iot-tools"></a>Install Azure IoT Tools

-VS Code Uzantı paketi [Için Azure IoT araçları](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools) 'nı yüklemek için aşağıdaki adımları kullanın:
+Use the following steps to install the [Azure IoT Tools for VS Code](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools) extension pack:

-1. VS Code, **Uzantılar** sekmesini seçin.
+1. In VS Code, select the **Extensions** tab.
-1. **Azure IoT araçlarını**arayın.
+1. Search for **Azure IoT Tools**.
 1. **Yükle**’yi seçin.

-### <a name="install-the-azure-iot-explorer"></a>Azure IoT Gezginini yüklemeyi
+### <a name="install-the-azure-iot-explorer"></a>Install the Azure IoT explorer

-En son güncelleştirme için "varlıklar" altında. msi dosyasını seçerek aracın [Depo](https://github.com/Azure/azure-iot-explorer/releases) sayfasından **Azure IoT Explorer** 'ın en son sürümünü indirin ve yükleyin.
+Download and install the latest release of **Azure IoT explorer** from the tool's [repository](https://github.com/Azure/azure-iot-explorer/releases) page, by selecting the .msi file under "Assets" for the most recent update.

-### <a name="get-the-connection-string-for-your-company-model-repository"></a>Şirket modeli deponuzun bağlantı dizesini alın
+### <a name="get-the-connection-string-for-your-company-model-repository"></a>Get the connection string for your company model repository

-Bir Microsoft iş veya okul hesabıyla oturum açtığınızda veya varsa Microsoft iş ortağı KIMLIĞINIZLE _Şirket modeli deposu Bağlantı dizenizi_ [Azure Sertifikalı for IoT Portal](https://preview.catalog.azureiotsolutions.com) portalında bulabilirsiniz.
-Oturum açtıktan sonra **Şirket deposu** ' nu ve ardından **bağlantı dizelerini**seçin.
+You can find your _company model repository connection string_ in the [Azure Certified for IoT portal](https://preview.catalog.azureiotsolutions.com) portal when you sign in with a Microsoft work or school account, or your Microsoft Partner ID if you have one.
+After you sign in, select **Company repository** and then **Connection strings**.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]